-Besides the main equipment, cable glands must be certified for hazardous areas.
+Besides the electrical equipment, cable glands, thread adapters, and blanking plugs must be certified for hazardous areas.
 Cables must be suitable for use in the area according to local regulations, which may incorporate requirements regarding the type and thickness of the cable and how it is protected.